From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 「ご興味がございましたら、ぜひ一度ご相談ください。」

-(If this sounds relevant to your business, we’d be happy to discuss further.)
+(If this interests your business, we’d be happy to discuss further.)

 What Makes These Formats Work in Japan?